Rheumatoid Arthritis Requires Disease Treatment and Symptom Treatment

 These are the medicines referred to as DMARDs: disease modifying anti-rheumatic drugs.
 The most common are methotrexate and Plaquenil.
 There are others, but those are used the most today because they are considered the most safe and effective.

-Biologics like Humira, Remicade, and Enbrel are also used to attack the disease.
-Think of them as a newer class of DMARDs.
-For a very few people, DMARDs bring on a thorough and complete remission of the Rheumatoid Arthritis.
+Biologics like Humira, Remicade, and Enbrel are also used to hinder disease activity.
+This is a newer class of DMARDs.
+For a very few people, DMARDs bring on a complete remission of the Rheumatoid Arthritis.

 If you have taken them, though, you know that they are not a cure.
-They reduce the activity of the RA disease by effectively neutering some immune cells which attack us.
+They reduce the activity of the rheumatoid disease by interfering with some immune cells which attack us.
 But those immune cells continue to multiply and fight back.
 That’s one reason that I say this is like war.

 The disease has its weapons – various B and T cells and the cytokines they produce.
 And you have yours – medications, nutrition, and various therapies.
 If we had a cure for Rheumatoid Arthritis, then we could fire that ONE weapon and be done with it.
 Someday we’ll be there.